vs comparison

 • Your firm needs more than submittal review — drawing search, code compliance, or full project archive intelligence are also priorities

-• You need enterprise-grade security with on-premise or VPC deployment options
+• You need enterprise-grade security with multi-region data hosting (EU, AU, US, UK)

 • You want to build custom AI workflows on top of AEC documents using an API